 The main content of this page starts here

 What is it about?
-What is it about?
+Trees and shrubs

-With an area of 31%, the forest is the most important area, a close to nature habitat and at the same part of the natural landscape.
+With an area of 32 %, the forest is the most important area, a close to nature habitat and at the same part of the natural landscape.
 Therefore, forests represent an essential resource for biological diversity.

 Deciduous forest (Source: BLE)

-The forests in Germany cover approximately 11.1 million hectares.
-This corresponds to almost 31% of the area of Germany.
+The forests in Germany cover approximately 11.5 million hectares.
+This corresponds to almost 32 % of the area of Germany.
 Forests - often on the same area - have to meet a variety of requirements from different areas of our society.
 This is the guiding principle of multifunctional forest management, which combines the sustainable safeguarding of the use, protective and recreational functions of the forest.

 In contrast to agriculture, only naturally occurring species are used in forestry.
 Forest trees and shrubs are usually wild plants and not cultivated plants.